aaatipamula/aaatipamula.github.io/pages/help.md

 If you are on *mobile* you can still click links and buttons like normal!

 > TIP: Use `:tt` to quickly toggle the theme!

+# Fun Facts

+The keyboard you see is actually a reflection of my split keyboard layout!
+As you press the keys the corresponding keys for my specific keymap will be shown :)

+This site is statically generated using **Jekyll, TailwindCSS, and htmx**